Kandy-IO/kandy-distant-vdi/mac/README.md

 ## 1. Requirements
 MacOS 10+ (Mojave and newer) 64 bit

-Citrix Workspace App for Mac 2012 (tested on 2106 in release x.x.x)
+Citrix Workspace App for Mac 2012 (tested on 2106 in release 1.0.0)

 Dual Core CPU with 4 GB RAM recommended (equivalent to MacBook Air 2015 and newer)